 Note that the I, L, P, and D are uppercase, while the v and w are lowercase.
 This is important, because if you use an uppercase W, you generate a Windows application instead of warnings.

-3. Add the following lines to your file, and then save it again.
-Note, however, that if you've installed the compiler in a directory other than C:\BC55\BIN, you'll need to adjust the lines so that they reflect the actual location of the compiler's include and library files.
+, you'll need to adjust the lines so that they reflect the actual location of the compiler's include and library files.-v-

 -x